+1. Estimation (quantitative) of proteins in feed (Lowry).

+KNU-ZOOLOGY (HONOURS)

-- 1. Estimation (quantitative) of proteins in feed (Lowry). - 2.
-Virtual demonstration of endocrine glands and their influence on growth of live stock. - 3.
-Estimation of albumen and yolk quantity in eggs (name of test). - 4.
-Estimation of calcium in egg shell (name of test). - 5.
-Estimation of cholesterol and peroxides in meat (name of test). - 6.
-Group discussion or Seminar presentation on topics given below.
+- 2. Virtual demonstration of endocrine glands and their influence on growth of live stock. - 3.
+Estimation of albumen and yolk quantity in eggs. - 4.
+Estimation of calcium in egg shell (Back Titration method). - 5.
+Estimation of cholesterol and peroxides in meat. - 6.
+Group discussion or Seminar presentation on topics given below:

-Pool of Topics for Group discussion or Seminar presentation : 1.
+Pool of Topics for Group discussion or Seminar presentation: 1.
 Dairy management 2.
 Breeding system and grading up 3.
 Livestock feed formulations 4.
 Poultry management 5.
 Pink revolution in India 6.
 Goat breeding and management 7.
 AI technology 8.
 White revolution in India 9.
 Scope of Livestock Industry in India

-CA (30 marks) ESE (20 marks) 1.
-Assessment based on practical topics (class test)- 1.
-Experiment A (Sl no 1, 3)- Principle-1, procedure-1.5, 10 Experiment-3, result and inference-2, precaution-0.5 (8) 2.
-PPT/Poster preparation, presentation and write up 2.
-Experiment B (Sl no 4,5)-Principle-1, procedure-1.5, submission-3+4+3=10 Experiment-3, result and inference-2, precaution-0.5 (8) 3.
-Attendance and Participation in class-5 3.
-LNB -2 4.
-Practical skills, laboratory reports, etc-5 4.
-Viva- 2 NOTE :
+ESE (20 marks) 1.
+Experiment A (Sl no 1, 3)- Principle-1, procedure-1.5, Experiment-3, result and inference-2, precaution-0.5 (8) 2.
+Experiment B (Sl no 4,5)-Principle-1, procedure-1.5, Experiment-3, result and inference-2, precaution-0.5 (8) 3.
+LNB - 2 4.
+Viva- 2